mikestangdevs/Quiz-App/README.md

 # Quiz-App

-This quiz app is my first project as I am learning how to code to hopefully become a developer written in html, css, and js it was developed all on a local server and fetches highscores, usernames to match them, and questions from local storage and a JSON file
+This quiz app is my first webdev project as I am learning how to code in several languages to hopefully become a developer.

+written in html, css, and js

+it was developed all on a local server and fetches highscores and questions from local storage and a JSON file

 The steps I took into creating this program (Through a Udemy course) are listed below